- Diesel prices dropped to $5.101 after reaching $5.18 per gallon in March.

-- Jet fuel prices are on the rise after refiners switch to diesel production.
+- Jet fuel prices are on the rise after refiners switched to diesel production.

 The United States has seen an upward trend in Diesel prices for quite some time now.
 A single gallon of diesel fuel commanded an average of $5.11 in March which was an increase of $1 over the previous month making it the highest average price in years.
-However, the up and down roller coaster ride came to an abrupt end when the general cost of the fuel dropped to $5.073 on April 11th.
-Although, the price still remains almost $2 above last year’s price.
+However, the up-and-down roller coaster ride came to an abrupt end when the general cost of the fuel dropped to $5.073 on April 11th.
+Although, the price remains almost $2 above last year’s price.

 After the initial increase in diesel prices per gallon at the beginning of March, it wasn’t clear whether the trend would level or continue in the upward direction.
 The trend saw the highest surge in eight years due to the recent global conflicts.
 Crude oil price trends are currently facing downward, thanks to recent centralized arrangements made by the US Energy Information Administration.
 As the summer approaches and the high-demand season rapidly approaches, expect pressure on the price of diesel in the US.